RhinoW/BillySnowMatesWebsite/content/_index.md

 [www.facebook.com/groups/Billysnowmates/](https://www.facebook.com/groups/Billysnowmates/)

-If you've a questoin please take a minute to [check if its already been answered.](/faq/)
+Our members can help with almost any (snow) question - but please take a minute to [check if its already been answered](/faq/) first.

-We work hard to keep the group a friendly and welcoming place and take a hard line with non-sense, spamming and advertising - please read the [club rules](/rules/) on the website or the [Facebook Group description.](https://www.facebook.com/groups/Billysnowmates/about)
+We work hard to keep the group a **friendly and welcoming** place and take a hard line with non-sense, spamming and advertising - please read the [club rules](/rules/) on the website or the [Facebook Group description.](https://www.facebook.com/groups/Billysnowmates/about)